Some nights it’s not in the cards. Traffic’s slow. Sales are down. What’s a bartender to do? Upsell.

 When it comes to how to upsell cocktails as a bartender, there are some specific upselling techniques.
 First and most obvious is upgrading the type of liquor used in the drink.
 Second is recommending an entirely different drink based on the same liquor.

 If someone orders a well liquor, upsell to a call liquor.
 If someone orders a call liquor, upsell to a premium.
+If someone orders a bottle, let's say a fifth of liquor, upsell to a rehoboam bottle.
+Hah, just kidding.
 Easier said than done, right?

 First, know everything you can about your top shelf and premium liquors.
 This will allow you to volunteer facts or tell stories about them.